PostHog/posthog.com/contents/blog/posthog-vs-heap.md

 - **Experiments:** Heap doesn't have a built-in testing feature, though it does integrate with a number of popular A/B testing tools, such as AB Tasty and Optimizely.
 PostHog has a [built-in experimentation suite](/product/experimentation-suite) for running A/B and multivariate experiments.

-- **Feature flagging:** [Feature flag benefits](/blog/feature-flag-benefits-use-cases) include the ability to stagger new feature releases, ship new features to test groups or specific cohorts, manage feature access, and more.
+- **Feature flagging:** The [benefits of feature flags](/blog/feature-flag-benefits-use-cases) include the ability to stagger new feature releases, ship to test groups or specific cohorts, manage feature access, and more.
 PostHog's feature flag product is built-in and tightly integrated with all other products.

 ### Product analytics